 Tactical To-Dos and Big-Picture Questions

-I’ve talked about some of the tactical next steps you should be taking to improve your business operations here, here, and here—everything from handling tough staffing decisions and negotiating with vendors to reduce your interim overhead, to pursuing relief funding and catching up on CEUs.
-We’ve also covered some financing options for small businesses here and here—as well as the ins and outs of working remotely here and billing for remote therapy services here.
+I’ve talked about some of the tactical next steps you should be taking to improve your business operations in this blog post, this blog post, and this blog post—everything from handling tough staffing decisions and negotiating with vendors to reduce your interim overhead, to pursuing relief funding and catching up on CEUs.
+We’ve also covered some financing options for small businesses in this webinar and this blog post—as well as the ins and outs of working remotely and billing for remote therapy services.
 Today, though, I want to focus on some bigger-picture questions that I believe you must answer for yourself in order to shape—and make the most of—your new normal:

 1. Are your patients the ones you want to be seeing?